jonjongames1997/LoggingManager/README.md

 ## How to Use

+### Import the script
+Import the script int your project

 ### Step 1: Locate Existing Logging Statements

 Find any occurrence of `Game.LogTrivial` within your plugin or callout script.
 For example: